wacncontent/CustomizeTool/removeCommentOutput2/articles/resource-manager-policy.md

 ### Chargeback: Require departmental tags

-The below policy denies all requests which don’t have a tag containing "costCenter" key.
+The below policy denies all requests which donât have a tag containing "costCenter" key.

     {